 The satisfactory completion of the master's degree requires the student to be in residence as a full-time regular graduate student for a minimum of one regular academic term (not the summer session).
 Every degree candidate working on a thesis must register for thesis in all terms during which his or her thesis research or writing is actually in progress and during the term his or her name appears on the degree list.

 The graduate degree Master of Architecture is awarded upon the satisfactory completion of a program of study of at least 312 units of G- or H-level subjects approved by the Department of Architecture, of which 96 units must be in H-level subjects, and the completion of a thesis acceptable to the Department of Architecture.
 The program requires three and one-half academic years of residence to fulfill the requirements.
-Advanced entry may be possible for students who have majored in architecture design at a “4 plus 2” architecture school.
-These students may complete the program in as little as two and one-half years and no fewer than 164 units (96H-level) depending on their academic experience and accomplishments.
+Advanced entry may be considered in exceptional circumstances for students who have majored in architecture design at a “4 plus 2” architecture school.
+These students may be considered for completion of the program in as little as two and one-half years and no fewer than 164 units (96H-level) depending on their academic experience and accomplishments.